mandelyoni/SuperPoint-With-Transformer-Backbone/README.md

 COCO or other large-scale image datasets — optionally used for fine-tuning to improve generalization to diverse scenes.

-Data Preprocessing
-All images undergo the following preprocessing steps prior to model training or evaluation:
+Data Preprocessing - all images undergo the following preprocessing steps prior to model training or evaluation:

 Resizing and normalization — to standardize image dimensions and pixel intensity ranges across datasets.

 Homographic warping — applied as a data augmentation technique to simulate viewpoint changes and geometric transformations, enhancing robustness to real-world variations.

 ## Metrics for Evaulation